hyperledger-labs/zeto/zkp/js/README.md

 npm i
 ```

-You can then compile the circuits:
+You can then compile the circuits (run the circom command in zkp folder):

 ```console
 circom circuits/X.circom --output ./js/lib --sym --wasm